 1. Development of kittens

-The kittens that are born at cattery SavVal will stay at cattery SavVal for at least 13 weeks until they are allowed to move to their new owner.
-Cattery SavVal adheres to the pedigree regulations of the Dutch Pedigree Cat Association (NRKV) .
+The kittens born at Cattery SavVal live with us for at least 13 weeks before they are ready to move to their new owner.
+Cattery SavVal adheres to the pedigree regulations of the Dutch Purebred Cat Association (NRKV) .

 The first 13 weeks after birth are all about growth and development for kittens.
-During this period, they learn from their mother, brothers and sisters what it is to be a cat, but also what boundaries are - their own boundaries, and those of others.
-The most important developments from week 1 to 13 after birth are listed below.
-This way, you know what developments your kitten has already gone through.
+During this period, they learn from their mother, brothers, and sisters what it means to be a cat, but also what boundaries are—their own boundaries and those of others.
+We have listed the most important developments from week 1 to week 13 after birth below.
+This way, you know which developments your kitten has already gone through.

 -